krishicks/krishicks.com/content/post/buying-a-car-from-shift.md

 Unlike the other test drives I had done, this one was unusually short.
 Because of the rush hour traffic situation, we ended up not getting to take the car on the highway, getting it up to speed.
 This proved to be one of the more fatal mistakes I made, as I will detail later.

 I noticed a faint rattling sound that ended up being the A-pillars; some searching online exposed this as a relatively common Subaru problem that's easily repaired.
 Otherwise, the car seemed to be in excellent mechanical condition.
-Given no apparent surprises, I decided to purchase the vehicle.
+Given no apparent surprises, I decided to purchase the car.

 ## The Purchase